 Laboratory tests or imaging should not delay treatment!

-Wernicke encephalopathy (conditions that present with an acute onset of delirium/ataxia)
+- Wernicke encephalopathy (conditions that manifest with an acute onset of delirium/ataxia)

 - Korsakoff syndrome (conditions that present with amnesia, disorientation)